braidn/Knowledge-Repo/RubyCollections.md

   * values will omit the keys in the hash and the last map will return a sole selection from the newly minted array.
 * `itself` is a method on Kernel that can be used to `group_by` similar items.
   * Say group by a list of similar words: `%w[liger tiger cat tiger] => {'cat' => ['cat'], 'tiger' => ['tiger', 'tiger'] ... }`

+## Hashes

+### Notes

+* Ruby 2.4 introduces `transform_values` that iterates over each key and does something with the values.
+  * A method that was actually extracted from Rails.

 [1]: /RubyFalsey